mantidproject/mantid/docs/source/algorithms/SolidAngle-v1.rst

 have been mapped to the same spectrum then the solid angles of this detectors will be summed to provide the solid angle for the spectrum.
 The solid angle of a detector that has been masked or marked as dead is considered to be 0 steradians.
+For grouped detectors, the solid angles will be summed.

 This algorithms can happily accept :ref:`ragged workspace <Ragged_Workspace>` as an input workspace.
 The result would